vinivent/novo_lar/README.md

-# Novo Lar
+# Prato Fácil

-This is the repository of Novo Lar, a fullstack web project built using the Next 13 framework.
+This is the repository of Prato Fácil, a fullstack web project built using the Next 13 framework.

 ## Overview

-Novo Lar is a blog that allows users to share their culinary recipes.
+Prato Fácil is a blog that allows users to share their culinary recipes.
 The application is built with the Next 13 framework, providing a complete web experience.
 Users can create accounts using Google authentication provided by Next 13, ensuring security and ease of access.
 MongoDB is used as the database where all information is stored.
 It's important to note that Next 13 is highly secure and does not have access to users' confidential information, apart from their email addresses.

 ## Features